 Where “Hard Skills” have to do with knowledge and expertise in your particular field (like the ability to make drinks efficiently), soft skills are about who people are – and not what they know.

-Many studies have been done concerning soft skills – far beyond the scope of this article.
-Based on my experience, and my opinion, I have listed below some of the most desired soft skills in the Food & Beverage Industry:
+Many studies have been done concerning soft skills – far beyond the scope of this lesson.
+Based solely on my experience, and my opinion, I have listed below some of the most desired soft skills in the Food & Beverage Industry:

 - Effective communication skills

 - Work ethic